-While the juice quality of citrus fruits, like limes, usually improves throughout the season the longer it’s on the tree, there are occasions when those left for too long contribute to dryness.
+While the juice quality of citrus fruit, like limes, usually improves throughout the season the longer they’re on the tree, there are occasions when those left for too long contribute to dryness.
 Therefore, harvesting limes just before they begin to turn yellow is the best time for picking nice, juicy fruits.
 Nonetheless, problems with dry limes do happen, and this is one of the most common complaints.

 Cause of Dry Lime Fruit

 Trying to determine the cause of dry lime fruit can be overwhelming unless you know what to look for.
 There are several reasons why limes are dry and pulpy.
-Dry limes may be associated with lack of water, over maturity, young trees, nutrient deficiencies or stress – due largely in part to improper fertilizing or planting and extreme changes in temperature.
+Dry limes may be associated with lack of water, over maturity, young trees, nutrient deficiencies, or stress– due largely in part to improper fertilizing or planting– and extreme changes in temperature.

-Leaving limes on the tree too long can also be a cause of dry lime fruit.
+Over maturity – Leaving limes on the tree too long can also be a cause of dry lime fruit.
 Limes are generally picked prior to reaching full maturity, while still green.
 Do not allow limes to turn yellow.

-Young lime trees, especially those during the first two or three years, commonly produce dry limes.
+Tree too young – Young lime trees, especially those during the first two or three years, commonly produce dry limes.
 As trees mature, the fruit production and juice content improves.

 Poor planting and insufficient soil drainage can also result in dry limes.
 Planting depth and healthy soil are important factors to consider when limes are dry.
-Citrus trees should be planted at the same depth or within an inch less of the root ball.
+Citrus trees should be planted at the same depth or within an inch (2.5 cm.) less of the root ball.
 To ensure healthy soil, amend it with compost, also keeping in mind that most citrus trees prefer pH levels between 6.0-6.5.
 Make sure the location and soil provide adequate drainage as well.

 Limes should also be planted in sunny locations and well protected from cold.